A Worker Cooperative · Founded 2026 · Colorado

 You're pre-revenue with no funding.
 Why would I contribute my skills?

-That's the right question to ask.
-Early contributors are compensated through founding worker-ownership equity — a meaningful, governed stake in everything built.
-This is not vague promise equity.
-It is cooperative membership with the same democratic protections every other member has, including the right to vote on how the platform grows and how earnings are distributed.
-As the platform generates revenue, worker-owners are the first and primary beneficiaries.
+Early contributors receive founding worker-ownership equity — a meaningful, governed stake in everything built, with the same democratic protections every other member has, including the right to vote on how the platform grows and how earnings are distributed.
 We are also actively pursuing cooperative grants and loans.
 We will not ask anyone to contribute indefinitely without compensation — and we will be transparent about the timeline.

 What is CommonCoin and is it just another crypto scheme?

-CommonCoin (CWC) is a cooperative-owned internal currency — think airline miles that actually hold value and can be governed democratically.
+CommonCoin is a cooperative-owned internal currency — think airline miles that hold value and can be governed democratically.
 In Phase 1 it operates as a closed-loop accounting unit within the CommonWork ecosystem, not a publicly traded speculative asset.
-It is built on Algorand — proof-of-stake, $0.001 transaction fees, 4-second settlement, US-regulated.
-It exists to eliminate the financial fees that drain cooperative earnings to banks and payment processors.
-It is not designed for speculation.
-It is designed for utility.
-Any transition to public trading would require a democratic vote of the full Worker Assembly and legal review by a cooperative-specialized attorney.
+Built on Algorand — proof-of-stake, $0.001 transaction fees, 4-second settlement.
+It exists to eliminate financial fees that drain cooperative earnings to banks and payment processors.
+Any transition to public trading requires a democratic Worker Assembly vote and legal review.
+Not speculation.
+Utility.

-How do I become a founding member and what does that actually mean?
+How do I become a founding member and what does that mean?

-Founding members are the people who join before CommonWork has revenue — the ones who were here at the beginning.
+Founding members join before CommonWork has revenue — the ones who were here at the beginning.
 In practical terms: founding members receive 1,000,000 CWC upon token launch, a permanent founding equity stake in cooperative governance, and priority access to every pillar as it launches.
-The founding membership fee is $10, which will be collected once the cooperative bank account is operational — within weeks.
-Signing up now through the form below reserves your founding member status at no cost until then.
+The founding membership fee is $10 — pay what you believe it is worth, with $10 as the minimum.
+Your contribution goes directly to building the platform.
+Join using the form below.

 Is CommonWork a real legal entity or just a website?

-CommonWork Cooperative is a legally incorporated Colorado Article 56 Cooperative Corporation, entity ID 20261300628, formed March 10, 2026, with a Certificate of Good Standing issued by the Colorado Secretary of State.
-The domain commonwork.coop is registered and verified through get.coop — the cooperative-community-governed domain registry that requires proof of cooperative status.
+CommonWork Cooperative is a legally incorporated Colorado Article 56 Cooperative Corporation, Entity ID 20261300628, formed March 10, 2026, with a Certificate of Good Standing issued by the Colorado Secretary of State.
+The domain commonwork.coop is registered and verified through get.coop.
 An EIN has been obtained.
-A cooperative bank account is being established.
+A cooperative bank account is open and operational.
+Bylaws have been adopted and are publicly available.
+Read the full bylaws here.
 This is a real organization.